 This beach, a two-mile stretch of curved shoreline along Florida’s west coast, is a part of my narrative, but not of my memory.
 I was too young on our visits, so instead I know it through my mother’s stories.
 The story about how my stepdad, Ricky, would summon the gulls by launching Ritz crackers into the air with a specially made slingshot, the sky instantly swarming and white.

 Stories of sailing trips and aloe baths and packed Volvos, of key lime pie and tense dinners and tense, packed Volvos.

-Rick, who built things with his hands and took photographs in morning light and biked through Hong Kong.
+Ricky, who built things with his hands and took photographs in morning light and biked through Hong Kong.
 Who rowed before sunrise on the St. John’s River, the grey of the water spotted with gator snouts.
 Who yelled and swore and drank bottom-shelf liquor.